Candidate for a Pullet Surprise: Composition

 Use of electronic mail rapidly increased in the early 1990s.
-Mark Eckman was working for AT&T, where division had formed over whether a spelling checker should be included in the company's email client.
+Mark Eckman was working for AT&T, where a division had formed over whether a spelling checker should be included in the company's email client.
 This had devolved into an argument about whether people who couldn't spell should use email.
 In hopes of inspiring fresh discussion, Eckman wrote a two-verse poem which appeared in AT&T Today, the company's e-mail news digest, in 1991.
 According to Eckman, the poem had the opposite effect and further polarized the debate, though he soon received "pages of additional verses" by email.

 Jerrold H. Zar, then the Dean of the Graduate School of Northern Illinois University, was inspired by Eckman's poem and wrote "Candidate for a Pullet Surprise" in 1992.
 The first two verses are based on Eckman's poem and the title was suggested by Pamela Brown.
 Zar stated in 2012 that he had never recited the poem, as its impression is made only when read.

 The poems gradually increase their use of homophones, which a spell checker would treat as correct.
 According to Zar, 127 of his poem's 225 words are incorrect, though correctly spelled.